rustyrussell/million-channels-project/README.md

 ### Instructions on how to run without regenerating network:

     1. A sample of the gossip produced can be found in data/1M/1M.gossip.
 This file is split into smaller files.
         To combine files run:
-        `mv data/1M/gossip/
+        `cd data/1M/gossip/
         cat xa* > ../1M.gossip`

     2. rename 1M.gossip to gossip_store and copy it into .lightning directory that you are working in.